(1885-1962)

 With Adolf Hitler’s rise in power, Bohr was able to offer German Jewish physicists refuge at his institute in Copenhagen, which in turn led to travel to the United States for many.
 Once Denmark became occupied by Nazi forces, the Bohr family escaped to Sweden, with Bohr and his son Aage eventually making their way to the United States.
 Bohr then worked with the Manhattan Project in Los Alamos, New Mexico, where the first atomic bomb was being created.
 Because he had concerns about how the bomb could be used, he called for future international arms control and active communication about the weapon between nations — an idea met with resistance by Winston Churchill and Franklin D. Roosevelt.

-READ More: Eric Clapton
+READ More: Paul Walker

 Atoms for Peace